cloudfoundry-community/redis-session-aspnet-buildpack/README.md

 ### Redis Session Buildpack

 This is a supply buildpack that will detect the bounded redis service instance and modifies the `web.config` with the `sessionState` and `machineKey` sections.
+- Uses Steeltoe connectors to build the connection configuration
 - Any existing `sessionState` section(s) will be replaced with a custom one with valid connection string
 - Any existing `machineKey` section(s) will be replaced with new validation and decryption keys